domen-j8/frontend-developer-task/README.md

 - Running in a Docker container is a plus.

 ## :rocket: Submission
-- Clone this repository to your Github profile before you start your task
+- Clone this repository to your own Github before you start your task.
-- When you're happy with the result send us the link to your repository
+- When you're happy with the result send us the link or add `simonsafhalterceltra` as a collaborator if it's a private repository.

 ## :ocean: Designs